Palmyra: Economy

-Palmyra's economy before and at the beginning of the Roman period was based on agriculture, pastoralism, and trade; the city served as a rest station for the caravans which sporadically crossed the desert.
+Palmyra's economy before and at the beginning of the Roman period was based on agriculture, pastoralism, and commerce; the city served as a rest station for the caravans which sporadically crossed the desert.
 By the end of the first century BC, the city had a mixed economy based on agriculture, pastoralism, taxation, and, most importantly, the caravan trade.
 Taxation was an important source of revenue for the Palmyrene government.
 Caravaneers paid taxes in the building known as the Tariff Court, where a tax law dating to AD 137 was exhibited.
 The law regulated the tariffs paid by the merchants for goods sold at the internal market or exported from the city.